redwoodjs/redwood/docs/docs/docker.md

 Lastly, the default command is to start the api server using the bin from the `@redwoodjs/api-server` package.
 You can override this command if you have more specific needs.

 Note that the Redwood CLI isn't available anymore.
+(It's a dev dependency.)
 To access the server bin, we have to find its path in `node_modules`.
 Though this is somewhat discouraged in modern yarn, since we're using the `node-modules` node linker, it's in `node_modules/.bin`.